 Your hearing health can get on track with an easy, half hour, free hearing check.
 One of our experienced team members will help you through the hearing check.
 We’ll give you all the information you need to know about your hearing, and help with any of your hearing health needs from there.
 We look after our clients, ensuring you’re given the best service, and that following any treatment you’re happy with the outcome.
 All you need to do is get in touch.

 Start your hearing health journey today.Book an appointment

 I have attended Central Audiology for the last 6 years.
 They have made me feel comfortable from the very first day.
 I have been treated like royalty.
-Pamela is wonderful looking after me extremely well giving me as much support and help as I needed with my recent new hearing aids that she organised for me which are very good.
+Looking after me extremely well giving me as much support and help as I needed with my recent new hearing aids that they organised for me which are very good.
 I highly recommend Central Audiology.

 From the time of my first hearing test, to the recommendation for my first set of hearing aids and all of the subsequent checks and services of my aids over the past 10 years, I have been very impressed with the friendly professional service I have received from the staff of Central Audiology Taranaki.

 I am absolutely delighted with the results that Central Audiology has achieved with my hearing.
 My family is even happier.
 I am not talking in a raised voice all the time and can keep up with conversations.
 Thanks Central Audiology

 I am absolutely delighted with my new hearing aids.
 The latest technology in these hearing aids is amazing!! compared to my previous ones 6y ago.
 I also appreciate the personal support from Central Audiology